 Sometimes, saving more money doesn’t have to mean cutting things out of your life.
-Instead, it can be as simple as adjusting your lifestyle so that you’re not spending cash without thinking about it.
+Instead, how to save more cash can be as simple as adjusting your lifestyle so that you’re not spending cash without thinking about it.

 You’d be surprised how often you spend more than you need to in your day-to-day life, without even realising it.
 Adjusting your lifestyle with a focus on frugal living will improve your relationship with money and make it easier to see where you need to change your spending habits.